A captivating coming-of-age tale set in turbulent times

 This sensitively portrayed and exquisitely hand-drawn animation tackles a historical period that is often depicted in film.
 Instead of retelling the same story as other films, Sunao delivers a beautiful and touching human experience that transcends time and cultural background.

-Year: 2016 Length: 126 mins Classification rating: Recommended for ages 12 and over.
-Audience warning: This film contains very mild themes of war.
+Year: 2016 Length: 126 mins Classification rating: M Audience warning: This film contains moderate themes and violence.

 In Japanese with English subtitles.